-As of December 31, 2012 and 2011, the Company had outstanding forward contracts which have been designated as cash flow hedges of anticipated future cash receipts on sales contracts payable in foreign currencies.
-As of December 31, 2012, the outstanding notional amounts were approximately 57.5 million euro and 277.9 million Japanese yen.
-As of December 31, 2011, the outstanding notional amounts were approximately 3.5 million British pound sterling, 33.7 million euro and 20.6 million Norwegian kroner.
-As of December 31, 2012 and 2011, these contracts hedged foreign currency exposure of approximately \$79.3 million and \$55.8 million, respectively.
-The associated cash receipts are expected to be received through 2016, during which time the revenue on the associated sales contracts totaled a net gain of \$0.5 million and \$3.2 million, respectively.
-As of December 31, 2011, unrecognized gains of \$0.9 million and \$3.2 million, respectively, were included in "Accumulated other comprehensive income" on the Company's Consolidated Balance Sheets.
-The Company recognized approximately \$0.6 million, \$0.4 million and \$3.5 million in net reclassification adjustments, which increased product revenue, as revenue on the associated sales contracts was recognized for the years ended December 31, 2012, 2011 and 2010, respectively.
+As of December 31, 2013 and 2012, the Company had outstanding forward contracts which have been designated as cash flow hedges of anticipated future cash receipts on sales contracts payable in foreign currencies.
+As of December 31, 2013, the outstanding notional amounts were approximately 36.4 million British Pounds, 53.0 million Euro, 1.2 billion Japanese Yen, 5.6 million Swiss Francs, 3.9 million Canadian Dollars and 3.2 million Singapore Dollars.
+As of December 31, 2012, the outstanding notional amounts were approximately 57.5 million Euro and 277.9 million Japanese Yen.
+As of December 31, 2013 and 2012, these contracts hedged foreign currency exposure of approximately \$151.4 million and \$79.3 million, respectively.
+The associated cash receipts are expected to be received through 2018, during which time the revenue on the associated sales contracts is expected to be recognized.
+As of December 31, 2013 and 2012, the fair value of outstanding forward contracts totaled a net loss of \$5.5 million and a net gain of \$0.5 million, respectively.
+As of December 31, 2013 and 2012, unrecognized losses, net of tax, of \$2.4 million and unrecognized gains, net of tax, of \$0.9 million, respectively, were included in "Accumulated other comprehensive income" on the Company's Consolidated Balance Sheets.